ualberta-mueller-group/MCGS/docs/development-notes.md

   `db_make_simplest_equal_game.h`)
 - `class equivalence_class` is local to file `db_make_simplest_equal_game.cpp`,
   and stores DB entry links (`db_link_t`).
-    - All links in an equivalence class have the same CGT value.
+    - All links in an equivalence class have the same CGT value, and point to entries resulting from the same generator.
-    - It stores a representative (a link to the entry with lowest complexity score), and links to DB entries belonging to the same equivalence class, which come from the current generator.
+    - It stores a representative (a link to the entry with lowest complexity score).
     - When a link is inserted into an equivalence class but another pre-existing member link has the same pair `(complexity score, size score)`, only the pre-existing link remains.
+    - The equivalence class of a sum is found by taking a hash of the sum's thermograph and bounds data, then comparing the sum (by playing the difference game) to the representative in each `equivalence_class` that shares this hash.
 - The `fill_database` function in `init_database.cpp` manages
   `equivalence_classes` (though they reside in memory according to `db_make_simplest_equal_game.cpp`).
     - Before any generator is used, the trivially 0 sumgame's partisan DB entry is generated, with all fields present.
-    - Before each generator is used, the trivially 0 game is inserted into its equivalence class.
+    - Before a generator is used, the trivially 0 game is inserted into the appropriate equivalence class.
-    - After each generator is exhausted, all equivalence classes are deleted.
+    - After a generator is exhausted, all equivalence classes are deleted.
     - These steps ensure that:
         - The trivially 0 entry may be the target of a link, and has all fields.
         - Entries may not link to entries having incompatible size scores.